Markhan1/Todos-App/README.md

 Once the server is running, the second terminal is in route `/client`, enter command `npm run start`, it will start the client server.

-###### Note: Only authorized people can access your server.
-So make sure you have account(s) in firebase authentication (that you created and know the password).
+###### Note: Only authorized users can access your server.
+So make sure you have account(s) in firebase authentication ( that you created and know the password to ).

 Now you're all set.
+God be by your side ❤️